yguitton/training-material/topics/statistics/tutorials/genomic-llm-finetuning/tutorial.md

 # Load and Configure the Model for Sequence Classification

-Let's now load the pre-trained model, a originally trained for large language modeling tasks, not specifically for classification.
+Let's now load the pre-trained model, a model originally trained for large language modeling tasks, not specifically for classification.
 To adapt it for our binary classification task, we will add a new classification head on top of the existing architecture.
 This head will consist of a single neuron that connects to the output of the language model, enabling it to classify whether a DNA sequence binds to a transcription factor (label `1`) or not (label `0`).

 This additional layer, or **classification head**, is a simple neural network layer that takes the high-level features extracted by the language model and maps them to our binary classification output.
 It learns to weigh these features appropriately to make accurate predictions for our specific task.